-Put-in-Bay Parks Massie Cliffside Preserve becomes a reality-In 2014, the Massie Family contacted Put-in-Bay Township Parks District about the possibility of selling the property to the Park District.
+Put-in-Bay Parks Massie Cliffside Preserve became a reality.
+In 2014, the Massie Family contacted Put-in-Bay Township Parks District about possibly selling the property to the Park District.
 Their goal was for this family property to be used as a park and preserved forever in a natural state.
 On May 8, 2015, Put-in-Bay Township Park District purchased the Massie Property, seven acres on the east point of South Bass Island.
-The site will be called the Massie Cliffside Preserve in honor of Bill Massie The following plaques are proposed for placement at the entrance to the preserve:
+The site will be called the Massie Cliffside Preserve in honor of Bill Massie.
+The following plaques are proposed for placement at the entrance to the preserve:

 Late Fall Clean Up-Ken Farber, Dave Washtock, Gene and Pam Zajac, Sharon Gray, Doug Wilhelm, Mary Parker, Marsha Parker,

 Paul Ladd, Laureen and Colleen Mooney, Peggy and John Leopold, Nora Glass, Natalie Ontko Price, Diane Brennan, Lisa Brohl, Susan Byrnes; members of the Put-in-Bay Environmental Club-Missy Kowalski, Ian Pippert-Ladd, Gwena Market, Sophia Schroeder, Matthew Luecke, Blake Booker, Joseph Byrnes, Zach Bittner, Kaylyn Goebel, and Andrea Blumensaadt; Put-in-Bay Girl Scouts-Liz Knauer, Heidi Ladd, Nora Ladd, Alex Knauer, Cecilia Glauser, Hannah Lentz; and Andy and Todd Blumensaadt, Kowalski’s Garage-removing rims from tires, Rob Hard — for removing scrap iron.